fusesource/hawtjni/readme.md

 Synopsis
 --------

-There are many open source JNI code generators available, but if your performance sensitive, the code generator used by the eclipse SWT project is by far the best option.
+There are many open source JNI code generators available, but if you're performance sensitive, the code generator used by the eclipse SWT project is by far the best option.
 The biggest problem is that it was not developed to be reused by other projects.
 It was tightly coupled to producing the SWT jni libraries and it could only be run within the eclipse platform.